cybergate-services/cybererp/README.md

     cd /opt/cybererp
     ./generate-conf.sh
     ```
-    Below is a sample output from an above operation.
+    Below is a sample output from the above operation.

     ```bash
     Press enter to confirm the detected value '[value]' where applicable or enter a custom value.